 Marty lives in Austin, TX, with his wife, Megan, and the Wolfpack (rescue puppers Sully, Katia, and Freya).
 During his spare time, he enjoys long-distance running, bareboat sailboat chartering, hiking/backpacking, and helping veterans with applications to higher-ed schools with an organization called Service 2 School.

-Courtney Bryant joined VPP as Regional Director of Operations to provide direct support to our partner hospitals.
+Courtney Bryant provides direct support to our partner hospitals.
 She focuses on training and developing our regional managers, ensuring a smooth transition during the partnership and acquisition process, helping the hospitals maintain a positive culture, and partnering with finance to deliver high quality cost-effective care to our patients.